 The maximum number of shares of common stock available for awards under the 2022 Plan is 5,572,710 shares, less one share of common stock for every share subject to an option or stock appreciation right granted after December 31, 2021 and prior to the effective date of the 2022 Plan under the 2019 Plan and 1.5 shares for each share of common stock subject to an award other than an option or stock appreciation right granted after December 31, 2021 and prior to the effective date of the 2022 Plan under the 2019 Plan.
 The shares of common stock underlying any awards that are forfeited, expire or are settled in cash (in whole or in part) under the 2022 Plan and the Prior Plans after December 31, 2021, will be added back to the shares of common stock available for issuance under the 2022 Plan.
-In the event that withholding tax liabilities arising from an award other than an option or stock appreciation right under the 2022 Plan.
-In the event than an option or stock appreciation right under the 2022 Plan.
+In the event that withholding tax liabilities arising from an award other than an option or stock appreciation right under the 2022 Plan or, after December 31, 2021, an award other than an option or stock appreciation right under any Prior Plan, are satisfied by the tendering of shares or by the withholding of shares by Vericel, the shares so tendered or withheld will be added to the shares available for awards under the 2022 Plan.
 Any shares that again become available for grant under the 2022 Plan will be added back as (i) one share for each share subject to a stock option or stock appreciation right, and (ii) 1.5 shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares tendered or withheld for taxes with respect to options or stock appreciation right will not be added back to the shares underlying the award will be charged to the reserved pool.
+Shares tendered or withheld for taxes with respect to options or stock appreciation rights will not be added back to the reserved pool under the 2022 Plan.
+Upon the exercise of a stock appreciation right that is settled in shares of common stock, the full number of shares underlying the award will be charged to the reserved pool.
 Additionally, shares tendered by a participant or withheld by Vericel in payment of the purchase price of an option and shares we reacquire on the open market or otherwise using cash proceeds from the exercise of options will not be added to the reserved pool.